Can I switch energy supplier without a smart meter in the UK?

 Stay in control of billing

-Manual readings can help avoid estimated bills.
-You can submit readings monthly (or when asked) to keep charges accurate.
+Manual readings help avoid estimated bills.
+Submit readings monthly (or when asked) to keep charges accurate.

 Switch even if your smart meter is “dumb”